Module 1: Database to Text¶

-Next, you configure an activity to query data from the Postgres database:
+Next, you configure an activity to query data from the PostgreSQL database:

-- From the component palette's Connectivity tab under the Endpoints filter, click the "Postgres Database" connection you have just created to show associated activities below it:
+From the component palette's Connectivity tab under the Endpoints filter, click the "Postgres Database" connection you have just created to show the connection's activity types:

-- Drag a Database Query activity to the new component block within the workflow to create a new operation.
+Drag a Database Query activity type to the component drop zone on the design canvas to create an instance of a Database Query activity in a new operation.

 - Name: "Query Customer Table"